Board of Trustees

 - Lenore Reilly, Senior Advisor to the President and Secretary of the College

-- Sonya Stephens, Vice President for Academic Affairs and Dean of Faculty
+- Marcella Runell Hall, Vice President for Student Life and Dean of Students

-- Alex Wirth-Cauchon, Interim Chief Information Officer and Executive Director for Information and Technology Services (LITS)
+- Alex Wirth-Cauchon, Chief Information Officer and Executive Director for Library, Information, and Technology Services (LITS)

 Library of official policies governing the College, organized by area are available on the Institutional Policies website.